jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

     syntax sync minlines=150

-A  large  `minlines`  value  can  make Vim  slower,  especially  when  scrolling backwards in the file.
+A large `minlines` value can make Vim slower, especially when scrolling backward in the file.
+Finally, you can specify a  syntax group to look for by using this
-Finally, you can specify a syntax group to look for by using this command:
+command:

     syntax sync match {sync-group-name}
         \ grouphere {group-name} {pattern}